hluk/CopyQ/docs/scripting-api.rst

    Wrapper for QDir Qt class.

-   Use forward slash as path separator, e.g. "D:/Documents/".
+   Use forward slash as path separator, for example "D:/Documents/".

    See `QDir <http://doc.qt.io/qt-5/qdir.html>`__.